armandwayoff/Ulam-Spiral/README.md

 ##  Interactive Application

-To program the interactive application, I use the [p5.js library](https://p5js.org/).
+The interactive application is programmed with the [p5.js library](https://p5js.org/).
+This library is ideal because it has a full set of drawing functionality.

 [Visit the Application](https://editor.p5js.org/armandwayoff/present/q7rzZCcgv)